menu icon

 mushrooms, spinach, cheese, eggs, heavy cream

-My recipe for baked frittata is great for clearing out the vegetable drawer in your refrigerator.
+My recipe for baked frittata is great for cleaning out the refrigerator's vegetable drawer.
 I've included my go to frittata ingredient combinations below, but substitute your favorite vegetables, cheeses and breakfast meats to make your own personalized frittata.

 • large eggs